Steve Mocco

-Wrestling

-High school
+High school career

 As a high schooler, Mocco was one of the most dominant heavyweights in recent history.
-In folkstyle, he won four NJSIAA titles and four national titles, two at wrestling powerhouse Blair Academy.
+In folkstyle, he won two national prep titles while at St. Benedict's Prep and two more at powerhouse Blair Academy.
 In freestyle, he was a three-time Junior and one-time Cadet national champion.
-He also won a Junior national title in judo.

 He received multiple awards, including 2001 ASICS Tiger High School Wrestler of the Year, the 2001 Junior Dan Hodge Trophy winner, NHSCA National High School Wrestler of the Year, and Dave Schultz High School Excellence Award.
 He was one of the most sought-after recruits in history and committed to wrestle at Iowa for coach Jim Zalesky.

+Mocco also competed in judo.
+In 1999, he placed first at the New York Open in the over 100 kg category, and third at the US National Championships in Spokane in the open category.

-College
+College career

 Iowa

 Mocco arrived to University of Iowa as a true freshman in the 2001–2002 season.
 In his first year of competition, he earned runner-up honors at the 2002 NCAA's and Big Ten's and in his sophomore year he became the undefeated champion at the 2003 NCAA's and Big Ten's.

 Oklahoma State

-The next season (2003-2004), he took an Olympic redshirt to focus on training for the 2004 Summer Olympics (see section below).
+The next season (2003–2004), he took an Olympic redshirt to focus on training for the 2004 Summer Olympics (see section below).

-After the Olympic redshirt and successful seasons at Iowa, he decided to transfer to their bitter rivals, Oklahoma State University.
+After the Olympic redshirt and successful seasons at Iowa, he decided to transfer to Oklahoma State University.

 In his first season competing as a Cowboy, he won the Big 12 Conference championship, the NCAA championship, and the Dan Hodge Trophy as the best collegiate wrestler in the country.

-In his last season (2005-2006), he again won the Big 12 Conference championship but lost in the finals of the NCAA championships.
+In his last season (2005–2006), he again won the Big 12 Conference championship but lost in the finals of the NCAA championships.
 He graduated with a 137–6 record.

 In August 2006, with one year of college eligibility left, Mocco joined the Oklahoma State football team.
 As a senior defensive lineman, he played in five games for the Cowboys and was credited with two total tackles, one solo, according to the university's athletic web site.